-Despite the great scientific and technological advances in flood hydrology, everyday engineering practices still follow simplistic approaches, such as the rational formula and the SCS-CN method combined with the unit hydrograph theory that are easy to formally implement in ungauged areas.
-In general, these "recipes" have been developed many decades ago, based on field data from few experimental catchments.
-However, many of them have been neither updated nor validated across all hydroclimatic and
+Abstract.
+Despite the great scientific and technological advances in flood hydrology, everyday engineering practices still follow simplistic approaches that are easy to formally implement in ungauged areas.
+In general, these "recipes" have been developed many decades ago, based on field data from typically few experimental catchments.
+However, many of them have been neither updated nor validated across all hydroclimatic and geomorphological conditions.

-- geomorphological conditions.
 This has an obvious impact on the quality and reliability of hydrological studies, and, consequently, on the safety and cost of the related flood protection works.
 Preliminary results, based on historical flood data from Cyprus and Greece, indicate that a substantial revision of many aspects of flood engineering procedures is required, including the regionalization formulas as well as the modelling concepts themselves.
-In order to provide a consistent design framework and to ensure realistic predictions of the flood risk (a key issue of the 2007/60/EU Directive) in - 15 ungauged basins, it is necessary to rethink the current engineering practices.
+In order to provide a consistent design framework and to ensure realistic predictions of the flood risk (a key issue of the 2007/60/EU Directive) in ungauged basins, it is necessary to rethink the current engineering practices.
 In this vein, the collection of reliable hydrological data would be essential for re-evaluating the existing "recipes", taking into account local peculiarities, and for updating the modelling methodologies as needed.